You have turned-in this assignment. You can review the lesson and see your previous answers.

 What I'd like you to do for this check for understanding is select all correct statements.

-So the ones you've got to choose from are, a metal oxide is where metal atoms are bonded to oxygen, a metal oxide is where a metal atom is mixed with oxygen, carbon dioxide is an example of a metal oxide, silver oxide is an example of metal oxide.
+So the ones you've got to choose from are a metal oxide is where metal atoms are bonded to oxygen, a metal oxide is where a metal atom is mixed with oxygen, carbon dioxide is an example of a metal oxide, silver oxide is an example of metal oxide.

-Press play and we'll go through the answers together.
+Pause the video for some thinking time, press play, and we'll go through the answers together.

-Well done if you said, "A metal oxide is where metal atoms are bonded to oxygen," and "Silver oxide is an example of a metal oxide" 'cause silver is a metal, and that is bonded to oxygen making silver oxide.
+Well done if you said a metal oxide is where metal atoms are bonded to oxygen, and silver oxide is an example of a metal oxide 'cause silver is a metal, and that is bonded to oxygen, making silver oxide.

 So let's watch a video to show this happening.

-So what we're going to do in this experiment is firstly, we're going to create a metal oxide.
+So what we're going to do in this experiment is firstly we're going to create a metal oxide.

 So we're going to take some magnesium and react it with the oxygen in the air.